liuyongvs/leetcode/README.md

-# leetcode
+### leetcode
-This is my code of leetcode OJ

-I give several solutions of some question, and give some comments about it.
+- I give several solutions of some question, and give some comments about it.

-Leetcode's question is not hard,and it is suitable for very CS students.
+- Leetcode's question is not hard,and it is suitable for very CS students.